 The natural beauty of Mouth Athos with the picturesque hills, wild forests, steep cliffs and incredible water is extraordinary.
 It can be visited only by men who should have received a special pass, which is called “diamonitirion” and it includes twenty monasteries, twelve sketae and its capital in Karyes.

-Please check the above map that we made for you with all UNESCO World Heritage sites or simply ask us if you have any question!
+Please check the above map that we made for you with all UNESCO World Heritage sites or simply leave a comment below if you have any question!